Chapter Ninety Seven - Jeb

 “Well, it’s not just us.
 Can we bring Jeb with us?”
 Michael asked.

 “Yes, Jeb can join us.
-I thought Jeb didn’t like gays so what’s up with Jeb?”
+I thought he didn’t like gays so what’s up with that?”
 I asked.

 “He went home over the weekend and got into an argument with his dad.
 He’s pretty upset.
 Cordell called me last night to let me know Jeb was in pretty bad shape.
 I came over here and we managed to calm him down last night but he’s still pretty mad at his parents.
 We thought maybe you and Rick could help him sort out what’s going on inside his head,” Michael said.

-“I can’t promise that we will be able to help him but we are certainly good listeners.
+“I can’t promise we'll be able to help him but we are certainly good listeners.
 Have you guys eaten breakfast?”
 I asked.

 “No,” Michael said.